torchgm/ms-community-wiki/reinstalling-gpu-drivers.md

 ![](https://i.imgur.com/QwIkNa5.png) ![](https://i.imgur.com/G8tgpbj.png)

-**2.** Find and expand the "Display adaptors" icon.
+**2.** Find and expand the "Display adapters" icon.
 You'll be presented with a list of the graphics devices in your system.
 There will usually be only one or two.

 ![](https://i.imgur.com/efCYLGT.png)